kicaj29/MongoDB/README.md

 #### comparing objects

 > Similar like for arrays here also both objects have to be exactly the same to be returned by the query (keys/values/order of keys).
+The second query will return no data.

 ```
 Atlas atlas-mritki-shard-0 [primary] flightmgmt> db.crew.find({address: {city: "Paris", country: "France"}})